-For those who do not know what/where Amalfi is, I am going to start this post quoting Wikipedia’s introduction: “The Amalfi Coast is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.
-It’s a popular holiday destination, with sheer cliffs and a rugged shoreline dotted with small beaches and pastel-colored fishing villages.”
+For those who do not know what/where Amalfi is, I am going to start this post quoting Wikipedia’s introduction: “The Amalfi Coast is a 50-kilometre stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.
+It’s a popular holiday destination, with sheer cliffs and a rugged shoreline dotted with small beaches and pastel-coloured fishing villages.”

 Personally, I think it is one of the most beautiful areas in Italy, and one of the most picturesque coastal areas in the World.

 Car, bus or boat?

 All the towns are small enough to walk them through but also to hate people and cars when you drive.
 So either you can be very patient with the traffic, or you should go by bus or by boat.

 Buses travel all around the Amalfi coast, and they can relieve you from driving on very steep hills, with quite complicated curves and slopes.
 Moreover, the parking spaces are almost inexistent, so you will have to pay one of their expensive private spaces.
 The downside is that the buses become overcrowded, especially during high season (July-August).
 So be prepared for queues and a pushy crowd.

 The SITA local bus network travels to and from Sorrento via Positano and Praiano and onwards to Furore Fjord, Conca, and its Emerald Grotto.
 Buses also travel to and from Salerno from Amalfi via Minori, Minori, Cetara and Vietri.
 Positano is approx. 40 minutes from Amalfi (depending on traffic).
 The trip to Amalfi from Sorrento is approx. 1 hour and 15 minutes (depending on traffic) otherwise this can blow out to two hours [wikitravel].
 You can check prices and timetables on their official website or positano.com.